sankalpsthakur/sankalpsthakur/README.md

 - keep plantopsbench, the agents, and the ot i/o classical; only swap the optimiser when the decision is combinatorial

 the work is ordinary in the best sense.
-baselines that survive contact with production. agents that can be audited. handoffs that no longer need a human salary to stay honest.

 ## find me